ramonrietdijk/livewire-tables/UPGRADE.md

 Guide to upgrade the package to the next major versions.

+## Upgrading to 5.x from 4.x

+Laravel 12 is supported since version 5.x.
+Support for Laravel 11 and PHP version 8.2 have both been dropped.

+The property `$useSelection` has been removed from the `HasSelection` trait as the selection will automatically be disabled when no actions have been added.

+The signature of methods `search` and `applySearch` in the `HasSearch` trait of columns has been changed.
+It now has a `SearchScope` as the second parameter.
+The callback for `searchable` on columns has not been changed.
+Access to the scope is given via the third parameter of your callback.

+The default implementation of searching explicitly checks if the input is a string now.

+All views have been updated to support Tailwind 4.

 ## Upgrading to 4.x from 3.x

 Laravel 11 is supported since version 4.x.
 Support for Laravel 10 and PHP version 8.1 have both been dropped.